Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Proofs

 while at the same time

 for every $T>0$.
 Utilizing the bounds derived in Step~1, we can pass to the limit on either side of \eqref{E:WEK}.
 Indeed \eqref{E:VTSQ}, \eqref{E:SUSQ}, and \eqref{E:KAPL} together imply that

 For the latter we made use of the fact that $M \colon L^2(\Gamma_t) \longrightarrow L^2(\Gamma_t)$ is continuous with operator controlled by the $\BMO(\Gamma_t)$-norm of the normal, thus universally because of Lemma~\ref{L:CONTROL}; recall \eqref{E:SMALL}.
-To control the left-hand side of \eqref{E:WEK}, we make use of the fact that by Definition~\ref{D:TS}, admissible tangent vectors are normal speeds obtained as $W_t = N(\phi_t)$ for suitable Dirichlet data $\phi_t \in L^2(\Gamma_t)$, for a.e.\ times $t$.
-This implies in particular, that $SW_t = \phi_t$ must have sufficiently fast decay at infinity.
+To control the left-hand side of \eqref{E:WEK}, we make use of the fact that by Definition~\ref{D:TS}, admissible tangent vectors are normal speeds obtained as $W_t = N(\phi_t)$ for suitable Dirichlet data $\phi_t \in L^2(\Gamma_t)$ for a.e.\ time $t$.
+This implies in particular that $SW_t = \phi_t$ must have sufficiently fast decay at infinity.
+Since $SW_t$ and $SW_{k,t}$ are uniformly bounded in $L^2(\Gamma_t)$ for a.e. $t$ (the latter is a consequence of \eqref{E:NEG}, uniform boundedness of $W_{k,t}\in L^2_\LOC([0,\infty), \H_1)$ and the interpolation inequality \eqref{E:INT2}), the convergence of the left hand side of \eqref{E:WEK} then follows from \cite[(3.46)]{MarinMartellMitreaMitreaMitrea2022} and a standard approximation argument.
 For the following, it therefore suffices to consider $W \in C^1_c([0,\infty) \times \R^2)$.